 And if you think this tool is neat, you should check out the FATpick app.
 We call it "the tab player that listens".

 FATpick opens any Guitar Pro tab into an interactive tablature player, sync'ed with audio, that gives you real time feedback on your timing and accuracy as you play along with your guitar.

-Playing a song in FATpick feels a little bit like playing game - and that's no accident - but make no mistake about it: FATpick is a serious guitar practice productivity tool.
-Our goal is to provide the best way to experience tabs with you guitar in hand - and to make that experience so effective and engaging that you'll be motivated to keep practicing.
+Playing a song in FATpick feels a little bit like playing a game - and that's no accident - but make no mistake about it: FATpick is a serious guitar practice productivity tool.
+Our goal is to provide the best way to experience tabs with your guitar in hand - and to make that experience so effective and engaging that you'll stay motivated to keep practicing.

 Hundreds of guitatists have already made FATpick a part of their practice routine.

 You can download and use FATpick for free right now.